gomezlab/kinomescan_viability_prediction/README.md

 This repository contains code for processing kinobeads and kinomescan data for cell line response prediction, as outlines in the paper: [insert link]

 ## Prerequesites
 This repository contains code written almost entirely in R, using Rstudio and 'Tidyverse' idioms.
+The file [`package_check.R`](package_check.R) describes all the R packages needed to run the code in a covenient "pacman" script.
+Running this script will install all the required packages in one go.

 ## Repository Structure
 This repository is divided into three main folders: